 Under the Quarantined threats section, click the See full history label to see the detected fake malware:

 Versions of Windows 10 before version 1703 have a different user interface.
-See the Windows Defender Antivirus in the Windows Defender Security Center topic for more information about the differences between versions, and instructions on how to perform common tasks in the different interfaces.
+See Windows Defender Antivirus in the Windows Security app for more information about the differences between versions, and instructions on how to perform common tasks in the different interfaces.

 The Windows event log will also show Windows Defender client event ID 2050.